 ARIZONA COALITION AGAINST SEXUAL AND DOMESTIC VIOLENCE

 Arizona Coalition Against Sexual and Domestic Violence: Promotes awareness through information, training, educational campaigns, events and the media.

 Highly trained expert advocates are available 24/7 to talk confidentially with anyone experiencing domestic violence, seeking resources or information, or questioning unhealthy aspects of their relationship.

-The Mission of the National Coalition Against Domestic Violence (NCADV) is to organize for collective power by advancing transformative work, thinking and leadership of communities and individuals working to end the violence in our lives.
+National Coalition Against Domestic Violence: The Mission of the National Coalition Against Domestic Violence (NCADV) is to organize for collective power by advancing transformative work, thinking and leadership of communities and individuals working to end the violence in our lives.

-The Sun Devil Movement for Violence Prevention (MVP) is a social movement focused on preventing violence at Arizona State University and beyond.
+Sun Devil Movement for Violence Prevention: The Sun Devil Movement for Violence Prevention (MVP) is a social movement focused on preventing violence at Arizona State University and beyond.
 Individual students, student organizations, fraternity and sorority chapters, and athletic teams have come together to actively create a community free from violence, harassment, exploitation, and intimidation of any kind.